dogtim/Associate-Android-Developer/README.md

 # The Purpose
-- To learn the modern Android platform, including architecture and jetpack or other you should to learn in Android
+- Learn the modern Android platform, including architecture and jetpack or other you should to learn in Android
-- To get the certificate from [Associate Android Developer Certification](https://grow.google/certificates/android-developer/#?modal_active=none)
+- Ready to get the certificate from [Associate Android Developer Certification](https://grow.google/certificates/android-developer/#?modal_active=none)

 # How?
-- Create sample codes which derived from Google Official Training
+- Create sample codes derived from Google Official Training
+- Add some boilerplate code for practicing and examination

 # Android Components
 - Navigation
 - ViewModel
+- Coroutine
 - LiveData & FlowData
+- WorkManager

 ## Unit 1: Kotlin basics

 ## Unit 2: Layouts

 ## Unit 3: Navigation
+- Kotlin Collection, Map, Set, List etc, and how use the high-level function
 ## Unit 4: Connect to the internet
 - [Coroutines] (https://developer.android.com/courses/pathways/android-basics-kotlin-unit-4-pathway-1)
     - Job(Deferred), CoroutineScope, Dispatcher, suspend